drupalsaudi/saudi-distribution/modules/ckeditor_font/README.txt

 This module requires no modules outside of Drupal core.

-This module requirees the CKEditor font plugin (http://ckeditor.com/addon/font).
+This module requires the CKEditor font plugin (http://ckeditor.com/addon/font).

 INSTALLATION